Welcome Message

 Information for delegations

 Delegates and leaders interested in having personal photographers or videographers attend FNLG with a delegation or on an ad-hoc basis (to support documentaries, in-community use, social media etc), are asked to submit a request to the FNLC and the Province for permission.
-Please email fnlg@pacegroup.com by January 17, 2025.
+Please email fnlg@pacegroup.com and kimberley.hudson@gov.bc.ca by October 27, 2025.

-If permitted, the photographer/videographer will be provided with credentials at the media registration desk.
-The photographer/videographer should seek consent from anyone that will be included in photos/videos.
+If permitted, the photographer/videographer will be provided credentials at the media registration desk.
+The photographer/videographer should seek consent from any other individuals that will be included in photos/videos.